-This year's Summer 2017 program includes 47 student-faculty pairs with many diverse topics.
-Research projects range from, "Transgender/Gender Non-Conforming Students & Retention: A Family Intervention Model," to the "Determination of Pollutants in Milk Products."
-There are also studies in biology, such as "The Role of the Fat1b Protocadherin Protein in Hair-Cell Regeneration," and economics, such as "Estimating Return Periods for Extreme Market Value Shocks", and even a study on nursing students, "Examining an Intervention for Stress and Burnout to Increase Student Success in Undergraduate Nursing Education."
+This year's Academic Year 2017-18 program includes 38 student-faculty pairs with many diverse topics.
+Research projects range from, "Transgender/Gender Non-Conforming Students & Retention: A Family Intervention Model," to the "Phenol Content and Antioxidant Activities of Different Commercial Tea Samples."
+There are also studies in biology, such as "The Impact of Cholesterol on Mycobacterium Bovis-BCG Resistance to Glutathione," and history, such as "Managing Great Power Relations in a Fragile World: US-China imbroglio over North Korea Since 2000", and even a study on nursing students, "Examining an Intervention for Stress and Burnout to Increase Student Success in Undergraduate Nursing Education."

 Applications for the Summer 2017 and Academic Year 2017-18 program are now closed.
 Applications for the 2018-2019 AY will be available in the Spring of 2018.

 The Sixth Annual Undergraduate Research Showcases were a tremendous success!

 Congratulations to the award winners who recieved a $2,000 award to present their research at a conference of their choice!

 - Faculty Mentor: Dr. Matthew Marcello, Professor of Biology